 I know … you’re probably wondering, why all the fuss about straws?
 Why the need to find reusable alternatives to plastic straws?
-Unfortunately, the plastic straw pollution problem is much bigger than you might think, which is why major companies, including Starbucks, Disney, Alaska Airlines, Hilton, and Royal Caribbean, have made the decision to discontinue or limit usage of single-use plastic straws.
+Unfortunately, the plastic straw pollution problem is much larger than you might think, which is why major companies, including Starbucks, Disney, Alaska Airlines, Hilton, and Royal Caribbean, have decided to discontinue or limit the usage of single-use plastic straws.

 Recognizing that this is a mounting environmental – and cost – issue, numerous cities, states, and even a country (United Kingdom), have passed laws restricting plastic straw usage by food establishments.

 Do all these efforts solve our ever-increasing buildup of plastic pollution?
 No, but it does help.
 And it also helps raise awareness about this intensifying waste crisis.